kellyclemmensen/CXSProj1/README.md

 Elk Playbook Documentation - [ELK Installation Playbook](https://github.com/kellyclemmensen/CXSProj1/blob/main/YAML/install-elk.yml)

+### Using the Playbook
+In order to use the playbook, you will need to have an Ansible control node already configured.
+Assuming you have such a control node provisioned:

+SSH into the control node and follow the steps below:
+- Copy the install-elk.yml file to the /etc/ansible directory inside the ansible docker container.
+- Update the hosts file to include:
+  - A section labeled ELK to identity the ELK servers.
+This will be used to distinguish between the DVWA web servers and the new ELK installation.
+  - Add the ELK server IP address as well as the Python Interpreter Path.
+[Screen shot](https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/ElkHost.png)
-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance. - [Docker PS Output image after Docker installation](https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/DockerPS.png)
+  - The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance. - [Screen shot](https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/DockerPS.png)
+- Run the playbook.
+After the playbook has completed successfully, open a web browser and navigate to the exteral IP address of the ELK server.
+In this instance, http://52.191.115.231:5601 to verify the Kibana dashboard has loaded.
+[Screen shot](https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/KibanaWorking.png)

-### Target Machines & Beats
+### Beats
+These Beats allow us to collect the following information from each machine:
+- Filebeat harvests and reads logfiles in configured locations and ships new log information to the ELK server
+- Metricbeat retrieves metric by periodically interrogating the host system.
+Metricbeat collects statistic infomration about system services. e.g. CPU and memory usage.

 This ELK server is configured to monitor the following machines:
 | Machine Name  | IP Address|
 |---|---|